 - 1. All clinical and classroom assignments must be submitted by the due date. - 2.
-Student is responsible to alert the faculty if the assignment is going to be submitted late - 3.
+A student is responsible for alerting the faculty if the assignment is going to be submitted late. - 3.
 Faculty will review and excuse each late submission on an individual basis based on the extenuating circumstances presented. - 4.
-The maximum grade for an assignment submitted after the due date is 75. - 5.
-All written assignments, unless otherwise specified, are to be typed, double spaced, and presented in a neat and organized manner on the date specified by the course faculty.
+The grading policy for late assignments will be provided by each faculty in their syllabi. - 5.
+All written assignments, unless otherwise specified, are to be typed, double-spaced, and presented in a neat and organized manner on the date specified by the course faculty.